Building a better workplace culture: Wellbeing

 • Train employees on mental health.
 Similarly to the previous point, training employees on mental health issues, resources and basic understanding of human empathy like listening without judging, could be more interesting to many than manager training.
 Let me explain.
 Unfortunately most people may not be willing or feel save expressing certain things to their managers, but would however be ready to share concerns with fellow co-workers.
 Encouraging and giving the option to be trained to workers of all levels could give your company an even bigger safety net of mental health for everyone.

-Engage employees through transparency
+Engage employees through sustainability

-We have developed a corporate government tool that helps establish ESG impact objectives for employees in regards to the sustainability strategy of the company.
 Through our technology we are able to activate and track employees’ impact, creating engagement that translates into improved ESG metrics, reputational value and an overall positive impact for the environment and society.